 After remarrying in 1984 to George Hamner, Sharon and her family moved to Gulf Breeze.
 Sharon had owned property in the area for years and loved the Pensacola area.
 She had finally realized her dream to live permanently in Florida.

 After building a new home on the Santa Rosa Sound in Tiger Point, Sharon found that she was not ready to permanently retire.
 A neighbor who was a real estate agent encouraged Sharon to take the real estate exam.
 Sharon had always been fascinated with real estate so she signed up for the real estate course.
 Sharon found she had a talent for real estate.

 In 1991, after obtaining her license, Sharon joined Montgomery Realtors where she still is today.
 She was given the opportunity by Ellzey Construction Company to sit open house in their model home in Tiger Point.
 As they say, the rest is history.
 Sharon was fortunate to become part of the team led by Ken Ellzey, Sr. and Sue Miller in the building and sale of three subdivisions in Tiger Point, Grand Pointe East in Gulf Breeze and the Whispers in Pensacola.

 She is grateful for her long association with an organization that is the epitome of integrity in the business world.
 Sharon credits a lot of her success in real estate to Sue and Ken.
 Sharon lives in what she sells.
 She lives in Tiger Point in the second home that Ellzey built for her having sold the first home Ellzey built for her on Pensacola Beach.

 Sharon enjoys traveling and especially enjoys visiting her daughter, Cecily, who lives in South Beach and is an assistant professor in the University of Miami School of Business.
 When asked what Sharon would like to do after real estate, she says “I would like to have Judge Judy’s job.
-She is awesome!”Bookmark the buy valium overnight.
+She is awesome!”Bookmark the permalink.